Mint-System/Odoo-Apps-Vertical-SaaS/license_subscription/tests/TEST_INSTRUCTIONS.rst

 Renewal:

-- Note the next invoice date for S00021
+- Note the next invoice date
 - Then click on renewal
 - Check if validity date matches
 - Delete the renewal offer